dsa-ntc/peninsuladsa-ntc.github.io/README.md

 `_sass/bootswatch/dist/united/_variables.scss` -- This controls the variables for colors and font for the webpage, currently defaults are kept and minor changes were made to align to the [DSA style guide](https://design.dsausa.org/national-identity/color-palette/)

 ## Domain Name
 TBD, needs to be agreed on but proposed to use chapter.dsausa.org as the backbone for these websites.
-Gitlab supports [custom domain names with https here](https://docs.gitlab.com/ee/user/project/pages/custom_domains_ssl_tls_certification/index.html)
+GitHub supports [custom domain names](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site).

 ## TODO
 * Polish up instructions further, with screenshots
 * Further details on how to make blog posts vs new pages in Jekyll
-* Instructions on how to maintain and update pages with GitLab Editor vs Desktop
+* Instructions on how to maintain and update pages with GitHub Editor vs Desktop
 * Project website DNS name